vdutat/nuxeo-override-dublincore-schema/README.md

 # nuxeo-override-dublincore-schema

-Plugin overriding the `dubincore` schema in order to remove the field constraint on `dc:dublincore`.
+Plugin overriding the `dubincore` schema in order to remove the field constraint on `dc:description`.

 # Requirements